helium/hotspot-app/README.md

 Release versions of the app are available here:

-**Note: These links currently point to 2.x release of the app and this repository represent the 3.x release that's currently in active development**
+_Note: These links currently point to 2.x release of the app and this repository represents the 3.x release that's currently in active development._

 - [Hotspot App for iOS](https://apps.apple.com/us/app/helium-hotspot/id1450463605)
   on the iTunes App Store